 - When you receive an email, read the header carefully.
 You also need to look out for fake email addresses, typos and misspellings.

 - Make sure that you have an IT and computer policy in place at your business.
 All of your staff members should be taught about the importance of IT security.

 - Make sure that you are safe at all times.
 If you are sent to a website and it has been flagged as unsafe, go back to safety.
 Do not ignore the warning and proceed to the website anyway.

-- Get a security professional in to check all of your operating systems, networks, and devices.
+- Get an Arlington IT company in to check all of your operating systems, networks, and devices.

 - Make sure that you have the correct level of anti-virus software.